 This happened around 64 AD.
 We can read about it in some detail in Tacitus.
 It’s a strange thing for Luke not to mention this.
-He mentions the church’s persecution other places, like Jerusalem, Phillipi, Ephesus and more places.
+He mentions the church’s persecution in other places, like Jerusalem, Phillipi, Ephesus and more places.
 But he doesn’t mention one of the more gruesome persecutions of the time?

 5. The destruction of the temple and the second coming.

 6. Luke was true to his times.

-Luke has a lot to say with issues of the day that wouldn’t have been relevant after the destruction of Jerusalem.
+Luke has a lot to say about issues of the day that wouldn’t have been relevant after the destruction of Jerusalem.
 For instance, there was the brouhaha about how to deal with Gentiles now being members of the church.
 There’s also mention of the division between the Palestinian and Hellenistic Jews.
 These aren’t things that would be relevant after 70 AD as Jerusalem was destroyed.
 You don’t see much mentioned about these things in other 1st century Christian writings, like 1 Clement, Polycarp or the Didache.

 7. Paul quotes Luke as scripture.

-The letters to Timothy are written in before Paul’s death in 64.
+The letters to Timothy are written before Paul’s death in 64.
 He writes: